harness/ff-erlang-server-sdk/README.md

 #### Elixir

-Activation: To activate this feature, set `hash_flag_and_target_ids` to true.
+Activation: To activate this feature, set `hash_flag_for_rollout` to true.

-Default Behavior: If `hash_flag_and_target_ids` is not explicitly set, or set to false, the SDK will only hash the target identifier.
+Default Behavior: If `hash_flag_for_rollout` is not explicitly set, or set to false, the SDK will only hash the target identifier.

 ```elixir
 config :cfclient,